 poppy-configure ; to use it you need to open a terminal on your Raspberry Pi.

-Once the terminal is open, copy and press enter to execute the commande bellow.
+Once the terminal is open, copy and press enter to execute the command bellow.

 poppy-configure ergo-jr m1

 You have now configured the m1 motor of your robot.
 Once configured and that you see the message indicating that everything went well, you can unplug the motor (you don't need to turn off the card).
-The configuration of the motor is stored in the motor internal memory.
+The configuration of the motor is stored in its internal memory (eprom).